MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-extents.md

 ## Permissions

-This command requires [Database Admin or Table Admin](access-control/role-based-access-control.md) permissions for each table that has extents returned by the provided query.
+If the the *TableName* is specified, at least [Table Admin](access-control/role-based-access-control.md) permissions are required.

+If the the *TableName* isn't specified, at least [Database Admin](./access-control/role-based-access-control.md) permissions are required.

 ## Syntax

-> [!NOTE]
-> If the argument *TableName* is specified, you will need [Table admin permission](./access-control/role-based-access-control.md) to drop an extent.
-> If the the argument *TableName* isn't specified, you will need [Database admin permission](./access-control/role-based-access-control.md) to drop an extent.

 ### Drop extents with a query